http://www.messagetoeagle.com/beamatearth.php

 TORTORA, a robotic wide-field optical camera operated in Chile with Russian-Italian collaboration, also caught the early light.
 TORTORA's rapid imaging provided the most detailed look yet at visible light associated with a burst's initial gamma-ray blast.

-Immediately after the blast, Swift's UltraViolet and Optical Telescope and X-Ray Telescope indicated they were effectively blinded.
+A powerful jet from the Bootes constellation was directed at Earth.
+Image credit: NASA Immediately after the blast, Swift's UltraViolet and Optical Telescope and X-Ray Telescope indicated they were effectively blinded.
 Racusin initially thought something was wrong.
 Within minutes, however, as reports from other observers arrived, it was clear this was a special event.

 Gamma-ray bursts are the universe's most luminous explosions.
 Most occur when massive stars run out of nuclear fuel.
 As a star's core collapses, it creates a black hole or neutron star that, through processes not fully understood, drive powerful gas jets outward.
 These jets punch through the collapsing star.
 As the jets shoot into space, they strike gas previously shed by the star and heat it.
 That generates bright afterglows.